Back to BlogCommunity Support

 Bringing food to a fire station or police department is one of the most practical first responder appreciation ideas you can act on this week.
 Responders work long shifts with limited time to cook, and a well-timed meal or care package lands differently than most gestures because it's immediately useful.

 Call the station ahead of your visit and ask for the shift supervisor or non-emergency line.
 Let them know when you plan to arrive and what you're bringing.
-Showing up unannounced during active call periods can create real logistical problems, and a quick phone call prevents that entirely.
+A five-minute call before you arrive shows the same respect you're trying to express with the food itself.

 • Sandwiches, cookies, or fruit trays